Teaching, learning, and support

 - Interaction with tutors and fellow students through pastoral groups and in other settings

 - Outside speakers invited to college to preach, teach, and participate in special events and workshops.

 Student Feedback Processes

 We greatly value feedback from the student body, and various mechanisms are in place to analyse the quality and delivery of the modules offered at all levels.
-All students complete an online questionnaire at the end of each module; students may also make any comments on individual modules directly to the member of the Student Executive responsible for Learning.
+All students complete an online questionnaire at the end of each module; students may also make any comments on individual modules directly to the member of the Student Council responsible for Learning.
 We also ask for student feedback on the programme as a whole at the end of each year.

 Extra Support and Help

 To enable all students to reach their potential, we provide learning support throughout your time at Trinity.
-All students on undergraduate and taught postgraduate programmes are allocated a pastoral group tutor who is available to give support and advice if needed, in addition to weekly pastoral group meetings.
+All students on undergraduate and taught postgraduate programmes are allocated a pastoral group tutor who is available to give support and advice if needed, in addition to weekly tutor group meetings.
 We also have three chaplains on staff, who are available to be a listening ear and to pray with you about any needs or concerns.